YogaswaraRama/next-onlineshop/README.md

 #README

-This project is using HTML, CSS, and JS
+This project is using HTML, CSS, Boostrap and JS